Showing posts with label Herbs. Show all posts

 There are a bunch of different plants that have the common name of willow herb, so it is important to pay attention to the binomial name.

 I believe this is named willowherb because its leaves grow long and slender, like willow.
 It also likes to live in damp places, much like willow.
-This plant is not remotely related to willow, and (while I am not certain of this) from what I have read it does not produce any aspirin/salicylic acid.
+This plant is not even remotely related to willow, and (while I am not certain of this) from what I have read it does not produce any aspirin/salicylic acid.

 Small flowered willowherb